 A Moscow-installed official in the region, Vitaliy Ganchev, said in televised remarks that 'fierce battles' were under way near Balakliya, a town in the Kharkiv region that Ukraine said it had recaptured on Thursday.

 'We do not control Balakliya.
 Attempts are being made to dislodge the Ukrainian forces, but there are fierce battles and our troops are being held back on the approaches,' Ganchev said.

 'Now Russian reserves have been brought there, our troops are fighting back,' he added.

-His comments come after President Volodymyr Zelensky shared footage late Thursday showing camouflage-clad Ukrainian soldiers holding his country's blue-and-yellow flag over Balakliya.
+His comments come after President Volodymyr Zelensky shared footage late on Thursday showing camouflage-clad Ukrainian soldiers holding his country's blue-and-yellow flag in Balakliya.

 The town, which had been under Russian control for around six months and had a pre-war population of around 30,000 people, fell easily and early on to Russian forces who invaded in February.

 The road from Kharkiv -- Ukraine's second-largest city -- heading southeast towards recaptured Balakliya was open Friday, AFP journalists said, with queues at several checkpoints and civilian and military vehicles dotting the road.